Protecting Your Firm as an Additional Insured

 - If you are a distributor or a retailer, you may want to be an additional insured on the insurance programs of the manufacturers of the products that you sell.

-If you are to become an additional insured on another company's policy, confirm that the other party has indeed named your company as such with their insurance company.
+If you are to become an additional insured on another company's policy, you need to confirm that the other party has indeed named your company as an additional insured with its insurance company.
+Their word alone is not good enough.

-You should ask for a copy of the policy that explicitly lists your company as an additional insured.
-You want to see a copy of the policy and the certificate of insurance, although the latter is not sufficient proof that your company has been added.
+You should demand a copy of the policy that explicitly lists your company as such.
+You want to see a copy of the policy and not the certificate of insurance, which is not sufficient proof that your company has been added.

-If there is a dispute about your company's status as an additional insured, you will want to have in hand not only the other party's certificate of insurance, but also a copy of the policy itself and the endorsement that makes your company an additional insured.
+But, if there is ever a dispute about your company's status as an additional insured, you will want to have in hand not only the other party's certificate of insurance, but also a copy of the policy itself and the endorsement that makes your company an additional insured.

 There are a few best practices that you can implement to help make certain your firm's status as an additional insured has been properly secured: